MicrosoftDocs/OfficeDocs-SharePoint/migration/Migrating-content-to-OneDrive-for-Business.md

 ---
 # Migrating Content to OneDrive for Business

+**Migrate to OneDrive for FREE**

 If you have files and folders on your computer or on a network drive, you can now use the [SharePoint Migration tool](http://spmtreleasescus.blob.core.windows.net/install/default.htm) to migrate that content to your own OneDrive for **FREE!**

 As an admin, you can also run the tool on behalf of your users.

+To learn more, see  [SharePoint and OneDrive Migration Tool](http://spmtreleasescus.blob.core.windows.net/install/default.htm).
  <br><br>

 **Microsoft FastTrack**